ntjennings1/seeds/python/examples/9person/README.md

-# Alikes
+# Operations

-This seventh example will organize similar list elements into smaller groups.
+This ninth example will utilize the concept of abstraction.

 ## Usage